Joint Postgraduate School:

 Food Transitions 2050

-PROPOSED PROJECTS FOR 2025 ARE CURRENTLY BEING ASSESSED.
+PROPOSED PROJECTS FOR 2025 HAVE NOW BEEN FINALISED

 The Joint Postgraduate School Food Transitions 2050 is a partnership initiative between five research organisations located in the Canterbury region: the University of Canterbury (UC), Lincoln University (LU), Plant & Food Research, Manaaki Whenua Landcare Research, and AgResearch.